 That’s because half-caff coffee is a 50/50 mix of decaffeinated and caffeinated coffee.

-Switching to half-caff brews could be a beneficial decision, especially if you’ve been looking to reduce caffeine consumption or gradually introduce caffeine into your morning routine.
+Switching to half-caff brews could be a beneficial decision, especially if you’ve been trying to reduce your caffeine consumption or gradually introduce it into your morning routine.

 No matter your reason for choosing half-caff, you can customize your brew to enjoy the ideal amount of caffeine and the perfect level of flavor!